openmv/openmv-arduino-rpc/README.md

 On success the return value will be `true`.
 On failure it will be `false` or if you received a zero-length result if the above flag is set.
 On success the return data buffer will have the result data copied to it (up to the size of the buffer), note that there's no way to know the return data length if it's variable with `call()` - use `call_no_copy()` for variable length return data.
 On failure the return data buffer will be zeroed.

 _The point of returning false if you receive a zero-length result is because the RPC library on the OpenMV Cam returns zero-length results when a function like "face_detection" finds no faces.
-This saves having to reutrn the received data length for fixed-length data structure situations and having to write more code per RPC call._
+This saves having to return the received data length for fixed-length data structure situations and having to write more code per RPC call._

 `call()` is designed for when you want to call a remote function and have to pass arguments. `call_no_args()` drops the the required pointer and length arguments above so you don't have to pass NULL and 0 for remote function calls that take no arugments. `call_no_copy()` modifies the function signature slightly to minimize RAM use by instead returning a pointer into the scratch buffer versus copying data to the target buffer you reference using the regular `call()` method.
 This version of the `call()` method is for advanced users but can greatly save RAM. `call_no_copy()` takes the following arguments: